novus0x/floua-app/README.md

 ## Login Tracking & Privacy

-Floua includes an optional **Login Tracking** feature to improve account security.
-When enabled manually from the **Account Settings**, users can see details of their recent login activity, including:
+Floua includes by default **Login Tracking** feature to improve account security, users can see details of their recent login activity, including:

 - IP address
 - Approximate location (country/city)
 - Browser and device used
 - Login timestamp

-This feature is **completely optional** and is **disabled by default**.
-Users can choose to activate/deactivate it at any time from their account preferences.
+Users can choose to deactivate it at any time from the **Account Settings**.

-### Thy is this useful?
+### Why is this useful?

 - Helps users detect suspicious or unauthorized access to their account.
-- Enable FLoua to show recent login activity.
+- Enable Floua to show recent login activity.
 - Adds transparency and security for power users.

 All login data is used **only for user-facing security feature**.
 It is never sold or shared with third parties.